reidrac/pysdl2-harness/README.md

 See `harness` module docstrings for a complete list of classes and methods.

-There's an example game in `example.py`.
+There's an example game in `example.py` and remember that you can still use pysdl2 directly if you need to!

 ## Components